Home Telephone Location New Telephone Numbers

 Benefits

-• Enable Tourism NI to have another “must see” offering for Out of State (OoS) visitors, south of Belfast, balanced between the Guinness Storehouse in Dublin, Titanic Belfast, and the Giant’s Causeway to the north coast.
+• Deliver a world class ‘must see’ experience to market to Out of State (OoS) visitors south of Belfast, balanced between the Guinness Storehouse in Dublin, Titanic Belfast, and the Giant’s Causeway to the north coast.
 The Mourne Mountains Gateway Project will further enhance the offering from the Causeway Coastal Route through to the Mourne Coastal Route, on to Dublin, and thus the overall Irish tourism offering.

 • Provide a greatly enhanced and accessible Mourne offering, with significant improvements to the infrastructure of Newcastle and its natural assets, to make for visitor experiences which are of international quality.